$Z$-critical connections and Bridgeland stability conditions: Introduction

 As in our previous conjecture, the hypotheses are unlikely to be completely correct, and the conjecture is meant primarily to serve as a guide for future work.
 For example, it is almost certain that one needs to assume an analogue of the supercritical phase condition for the conjecture to hold, and more structure on the central charge and representative form $\tilde U \in U$ is likely to be needed in general.
 Away from an analogue of the supercritical phase, we expect that there is an analogue of the above conjecture which requires stability with respect to subobjects on $\D^b\Coh(X)$ and which links more closely with Bridgeland stability.
 There is reason to be optimistic, coming from Chen's proof of a uniform version of the above for deformed Hermitian Yang--Mills connections on line bundles \cite{chen2019j,chen2020supercritical}, as well as our results \cref{thm:intromainthm}, concerning the large volume limit of this Conjecture, and \cref{thm:introsurfaces}, concerning this Conjecture for line bundles over complex surfaces.

-{\bf Acknowledgements:} The second author thanks Richard Thomas for drawing their attention to the deformed Hermitian Yang--Mills equations, and their PhD supervisor Simon Donaldson for many interesting and useful comments.
+{\bf Acknowledgements:} The authors thank the referee for their very helpful comments.
+The second author thanks Richard Thomas for drawing their attention to the deformed Hermitian Yang--Mills equations, and their PhD supervisor Simon Donaldson for many interesting and useful comments.
 The authors also thank Jacopo Stoppa for interesting discussions.
-In addition we thank Benjamin Ackermann and Ryosuke Takahashi for pointing out an error in our previous notion of subsolution in higher rank.
 RD was funded by a Royal Society University Research Fellowship.
 JBM was funded by the EPSRC and the London School of Geometry and Number Theory.
 LMS's postdoctoral position is supported by Villum Fonden, grant 0019098.
+The work was revised after LMS joined the University of Gothenburg, funded by a Marie Sklodowska-Curie Individual Fellowship funded from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101028041.